He Junke

-He Junke (贺军科; born February 1969) is a Chinese executive and politician, currently serving as first secretary of the Secretariat of the Central Committee of the Communist Youth League of China and director of the National Working Committee of the Young Pioneers of China.
+He Junke (贺军科; born February 1969) is a Chinese executive and politician, currently serving as party branch secretary of the China Association for Science and Technology since May 2023.
+He previously served as first secretary of the Communist Youth League of China and director of the National Working Committee of the Young Pioneers of China.

-He was a representative of the 19th National Congress of the Chinese Communist Party and was an alternate member of the 19th Central Committee of the Chinese Communist Party.
+He was a representative of the 19th National Congress of the Chinese Communist Party and was an alternate of the 19th Central Committee of the Chinese Communist Party.
 He is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.

 Early life and education

 He was born in Fengxiang County (now Fengxiang District), Shaanxi, in February 1969.
 In 1987, he entered National University of Defense Technology, where he majored in liquid rocket engine.
 He also received a master of engineering degree from Beihang University in December 2003.

 Enterprise career

 After university in 1991, He was assigned to the Ministry of Aerospace Industry, which was reshuffled as China Aerospace Industry Corporation in 1996.
 He joined the Chinese Communist Party (CCP) in June 1995.

 In June 2000, he became assistant to the president of the 6th Research Institute of China Aerospace Mechanical and Electrical Corporation, rising to president two years later.